ctorres80/ocs_performance/README.md

 Resolving deltas: 100% (138/138), done.
 ```
 ### Deploy the environment with the fio statefulsets
-1. The ansible role is interactive, you will see a list of options where the option ``1`` is the environment deployment.
+1. The ansible role is interactive, you will see a list of options where the option `` 1 deploy fio file and block statefulset and pods (project=testing-ocs-storage) `` is the environment deployment.
    - It will create a namespace `` testing-ocs-storage ``
    - Deploy two statefulsets:
         - fio-block-ceph-tools -> for cephrbd pvcs consumed by fio pods